LeBronJamesGlazer/completed4daraUranov/README.md

 ## 3. Analysis

 ### Execution Time
-The execution time for all algorithms on all datasets was measured as 0 ms. This indicates that the datasets are too small for the `System.nanoTime()` to capture a meaningful difference.
-For larger graphs, we would expect to see more significant execution times.
+The execution time for all algorithms across all datasets was measured in nanoseconds and averaged over multiple iterations.
+Even after repeated runs, the measured times remained extremely small, indicating that the datasets are too small for noticeable variation.
+For larger graphs, we would expect significantly higher and more distinguishable execution times.

 ### SCC Algorithm
 The `DFS Visits` and `DFS Edges` metrics for the SCC algorithm are directly proportional to the number of vertices and edges in the graph, as expected from a DFS-based algorithm.
 The complexity of Tarjan's algorithm is O(V+E), which is consistent with the collected metrics.